ASYMMETRIC CRYPTOGRAPHY - 2022/3

 Module code: COMM045

-The module introduces general concepts of asymmetric (aka. public key) cryptography and covers main algorithms and protocols in this field.
+The module introduces general concepts of asymmetric (a.k.a. public key) cryptography and covers main algorithms and protocols in this field.
 The module will introduce mathematical foundations that are essential for the functionality and security of asymmetric cryptographic algorithms and then focus on the security definitions and constructions of concrete algorithms for authentication, confidentiality and integrity.
 The theoretical part of the module will focus on provable security of asymmetric cryptographic algorithms and introduce the concept of cryptographic reductions.
-In labs students will learn how to implement and use existing algorithms from asymmetric cryptography.
+In labs students will develop and test their understanding of the material and learn how to implement and use existing algorithms from asymmetric cryptography.

 Number of Credits: 15